Wang 144-T Scientific Calculator

 Rear View of Wang 144T showing power supply detail.
 Note "AUX" connector on back panel for peripheral connection.

-While the 100-series machines do not appear to be learn mode (internally stored) programmable (more on this later in the exhibit) like the big-brother 700-series machines, they can be programmed by the connection of external punched card readers.
-The model 184 Master Card Reader, and the Model 185 Slave Card Reader, each capable of reading a punched card containing 60 program steps, can be connected to the calculator via a connector on the back panel of the machine to provide for a maximum of 120 steps of programming capacity with both a 184 and 185 connected.
+While the 100-series machines are not learn-mode (internally stored) programmable (more on this later in the exhibit) like the big-brother 700-series machines, they can be programmed by the connection of external punched card readers, making them programmable in a way similar to that of the original transistorized Wang LOCI and Wang 300-series calculators.
+The model 184 Master Card Reader, and the Model 185 Slave Card Reader, each capable of reading a punched card containing 60 program steps, can be connected in daisy-chain fashion to the calculator via a connector on the back panel of the machine to provide for a maximum of 120 steps of programming capacity with both a 184 and 185 card reader connected.
 Punched card programs are prepared with a Port-O-Punch device (see the Wang 360SE exhibit for information about the Port-O-Punch).

 Wang 180 External Printer